I know very few people who haven’t eaten the dish often referred to as "egg in a hole" or "egg in a basket."

 I found cinematic nods back as far as 1935, when Guy Kibbee whipped up the "one-eyed Egyptian sandwich" in the American feature film "Mary Jane’s Pa."
 Interestingly, it was Kibbee's notoriety that won out, and the dish was called "Guy Kibbee eggs" for a time.

 A few years later, the eggs became known as "gas house eggs" thanks to Betty Grable who used the term in the 1941 film "Moon Over Miami."
-And the dish came back to the fore in 1987 when Olympia Dukakis' character Rose Castorini referred to the dish as "egg in a trash can" in "Moonstruck."
+Over forty years later, Olympia Dukakis' character Rose Castorini referred to the dish as "egg in a trash can" in the 1987 film "Moonstruck."

 Even the dystopian political thriller "V for Vendetta" got in on the action in 2005 during which V cooks up the dish for Natalie Portman.